1F Cash Advance logo

 1F Cash Advance Review

 1F Cash Advance primarily offers payday loans (short-term, 14-31 day loans) and installment loans.
 Maximum payday loan amounts are capped at $825 or 20% of gross monthly income under Indiana law.
-Finance charges are tiered: 15% on the first $250, 13% on amounts $250-$400, and 10% on amounts $400-$825, resulting in a maximum finance charge of $99.50 on an $825 loan.
-Same-day funding is available for approvals before 10:30 am, with cash available either in-store or deposited to a checking account within 24 hours.
+Finance charges are tiered: 15% on the first $250, 13% on amounts $250-$400, and 10% on amounts $400-$825, resulting in a maximum finance charge of $99.50 on an $825 loan. provider-stated funding timing is available for approvals before 10:30 am, with cash available either in-store or deposited to a checking account within 24 hours.

 While 1F Cash Advance operates legally within Indiana regulations, payday loans carry inherently high costs when annualized (the $825 loan at 14 days carries an APR of 314.44%).
 The product is designed for short-term use only, and Indiana law requires a 7-day break after five consecutive payday loans.
 These loans are best suited for genuinely temporary financial gaps rather than ongoing credit needs.